 19. Pick the Best Travel Dates

-It is also better if you stay clear off on the weekends.
+It is also better if you stay clear of the weekends when possible.
 Weekend prices are higher because of the surge of guests, which in turn leads to a surge in prices.
 When traveling, stick to weekdays when fewer people come in or go out of the city.

 20. Get a Water Bottle

-A non-disposable water bottle is your savior in the hot, humid weather of the Las Vegas desert.
-It is also a great tool to save on drinks when moving up and down.
+A reusable water bottle is your savior in the hot, dry weather of the Las Vegas desert.
+It is also a great tool to save on drinks when moving up and down the Strip.

-22. Gamble of The Strip and In the Morning
+22. Gamble Off The Strip and In the Morning

 An old-time classic tip for saving money in Las Vegas is to avoid gambling.
-However, in case you want to indulge and have some fun, then you will save more bucks playing at off-the-strip casinos.
-Some of the best casinos on the strip include Red Rock Casino, Palace Station, and Sunset Station.
+However, in case you want to indulge and have some fun, then you may save more bucks playing at off-the-Strip casinos.
+Some of the best off-Strip casinos for value-focused gambling include Ellis Island, South Point, Gold Coast, Palms, Orleans, Rio, Palace Station, Red Rock, and Sam’s Town.

 23. Vegas Freebies

-There are more than 19 free things to do in las vegas.
-Check out our complete guide on all the best cost-free activities to indulge in while in Vegas: from watching the fountain show at the Bellagio to a visit to the Botanical Gardens, Flamingo Wildlife Habitat, and Fremont Street Experience.
+There are many free things to do in Las Vegas.
+Check out our complete guide on all the best cost-free activities to indulge in while in Vegas: from watching the fountain show at the Bellagio to a visit to the Botanical Gardens, Flamingo Wildlife Habitat, Downtown Container Park, Fremont Street Experience, and free live music downtown.

 24. Cheap Attractions